dockerizedrupal/backer/README.md

 # Backer

-Backer is a simple Docker container for [Backup](https://github.com/backup/backup) that allows you to define your backup jobs through environment variables.
+Backer is a simple Docker container for this awesome tool called [Backup](https://github.com/backup/backup) that allows you to define your backup jobs through environment variables.

 ## Run the container